 Constant Pain

 As our cats age, they become more susceptible to conditions that affect their body physically.
 Arthritis, even though already mentioned, is a very common condition among geriatric cats and if left untreated can have a cat in so much pain they’ll be yowling day and night.
-This might also be one of the reasons why an old cat is not eating.
+This might also be one of the common reasons why an old cat is not eating.

 Cognitive Dysfunction Syndrome